Privacy Policy

 2.6 Right to Lodge a Complaint

-If you believe that the processing of your personal data violates data protection law, you have the right to lodge a complaint with a data protection supervisory authority of your choice in accordance with Art.
+If you are of the opinion that the processing of your personal data violates data protection law, you have the right to lodge a complaint with a data protection supervisory authority of your choice, in accordance with Art.
 77(1) GDPR.

 2.7 Right to Data Portability

 In the event that you have provided us with personal data in accordance with Art.
-20(1) GDPR, you have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to a third party in a structured, commonly used and machine-readable format.
+20(1) GDPR, you have the right to receive the data that we process automatically on the basis of your consent or in fulfillment of a contract, in a structured, commonly used, and machine-readable format, or to have it transmitted to a third party.
 The collection of data for the provision of the website and the storage of log files (see section 3.1 below) are strictly necessary for the operation of the website.
 They are therefore not based on consent pursuant to Art.
 6(1)(a) GDPR or on a contract pursuant to Art.
 6(1)(b) GDPR, but are justified under Art.
 6(1)(f) GDPR.
-The requirements of Art.
+The conditions of Art.
 20(1) GDPR are therefore not met in this respect.

 3. Procedure: Provision of the Website and Creation of Log Files

-3.1 What data is processed for what purpose?
+3.1 Which data is processed and for what purpose?

-Each time the content of the website is accessed, the web server of our web host, where our website is stored, temporarily collects and stores information (data) from the internet browser of the user's accessing computer or end device.
+Each time content on the website is accessed, the web server of our web host, where our website is stored, temporarily collects and stores information (data) from the internet browser of the user's calling computer or end device.
 This data may allow for the identification of the user and is therefore personal data.

 • Date and time of the website access,